How to maximize your high school summers

 For the student who loves coding and computer programming:

 Build something cool!
 Whether you want to build a website or the next awesome app, there are plenty of resources online to get you started.
 Best of all, many of these resources are free!
-We recommend Code Academy as it is project-based so you are learning, but building things along the way.
-Code Academy will allow you to try your hand at a variety of programming languages including HTML, CSS, Pythod, Java Script, Java, SQL, and Ruby.
+Code Academy is one of the best resources, as it is project-based so you are learning, but building things along the way.
+Code Academy will allow you to try your hand at a variety of programming languages including HTML, CSS, Python, Java Script, Java, SQL, and Ruby.